crustio/crust-wiki/docs/build-101.md

 Specially, [Cloud3](https://cloud3.cc) provides a different implementation of [authenticated gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/#authenticated-gateways) based on [W3Bucket NFT](https://docs.cloud3.cc/w3bucket/aboutnft), which is also **100% compatible with standard IPFS HTTP interfaces**.
 Check the [LINK](https://docs.cloud3.cc/w3bucket/aboutnft) for more details.

 **For the 2nd way**, you need to install IPFS and keep it running background.
-More details can be referred to IPFS docs:
+More details can be found in the IPFS docs:

 - Learn how to install IPFS on [LINK](https://docs.ipfs.io/install/)
 - Learn how to pin(add) file on [LINK](https://docs.ipfs.io/how-to/pin-files/)

 After uploading the file to IPFS, you will get a `cid`, which is the unique identity of the file.
 Crust storage nodes also use `cid` to retrieve the file.

 ### STEP 2.
-Pin the file on-chain and add balance
+Pin the file on-chain and add the balance

-Then, you need to "tell" Crust storage nodes that the file is ready to be stored!
+Then, you need to "tell" the Crust storage nodes that the file is ready to be stored!
 To accomplish that, you need to send a transaction on the Crust chain.
 There are 2 different ways:

 1. Directly send the transaction with Crust on-chain interface
 2. Send cross-chain transaction with Crust IPFS pinning service